Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Preliminaries Problem Formulation

-Throughout the paper, we consider homomorphic encryption schemes which support both addition and multiplication over ciphertexts.
-Though this excludes partial homomorphic encryption developed at the early stage, it is known to be not secure against attacks using quantum computers \cite{quantum}.
-This subsection introduces basic properties that are generally satisfied by quantum-resistant homomorphic encryption, rather than dealing with specific schemes.
+Throughout the paper, we consider HE schemes which support both addition and multiplication over ciphertexts.
+Though this excludes partial HE developed at the early stage, it is known to be not secure against attacks using quantum computers \cite{quantum}.
+This subsection introduces basic properties that are generally satisfied by quantum-resistant HE, rather than dealing with specific schemes.
 For a detailed introduction to LWE-based cryptosystems, please refer to \cite{bookchapter}.

 The form of the plaintext space varies by cryptosystems, but it is generally based on a finite set of integers.
 In this subsection, we let the plaintext space be given as $\mathcal{P}=\Z_N$ with a parameter $N\in\N$.
 Accordingly, the encryption and decryption algorithm satisfy correctness, \textit{i.e.},